 Pasig is a charming city.
 It’s one of Metro Manila’s centers of business, but it remains a hub for the quaint city experiences like weekend markets, museum tours, family picnics, dining, and exploring.
 At the heart of the city are modern urban conveniences like shopping malls, towering offices, and condominiums abound.
 It’s a perfect mix of comfort and culture.

 It is a no-brainer to decide to live in Pasig.
 You can find some of the major condos in the Philippines such as developments by DMCI Homes in this 31-square-kilometer highly-urbanized city.
 Condo dwellers can get the most of condo living in Pasig.
 Aside from the amenities of the condo, Pasig itself is a gem waiting to be discovered.
 You don’t have to limit yourself to the community in the condominium because there is an entire neighborhood waiting just outside your doorstep.
-Read on for the ultimate neighborhood guide for folks living in Pasig City.
+Read on for the ultimate neighborhood guide for folks living in the city or those who want to get a condo in Pasig.

 Family day at the park